 Trauma-informed practice involves a whole of organisation, strengths-based framework for human service delivery.
-(2)

-It is based on 5 core principles, being; (2)
+It is based on 5 core principles, being;

 - 1. Safety (physical, emotional, psychological)

-- 2. Trustworthiness
+- 2. Trustworthiness (transparency)

-- 3. Choice
+- 3. Choice (consent)

-- 4. Collaboration
+- 4. Collaboration (power-sharing 'being or doing with', not 'doing to')

 - 5. Empowerment

-These principles are underpinned by Respect for Diversity in all its forms and operationalised at all levels within the organisation.
+These principles are underpinned by Respect for Diversity in all its forms and operation alised at all levels within the organisation.
 (2)

-What Else Does it Involve?
+What else does it Involve?

-- 2. Having the recognition that many people are living with the legacy of one or more forms of trauma in their lives, whether or not you or they may be aware of this (3) - 3.
-Understanding the neuroscience of traumatic stress, what trauma is and how it develops, survivors in the context of their lives, and the role of coping strategies (7) - 4.
-Developing the knowledge and skill to recognise traumatic stress and to respond in a manner that eases the stress response; in other words becoming trauma-aware, trauma-sensitive and trauma-responsive (1,3) - Integrating trauma-informed practice into the organisational culture, philosophy, policies, procedures and practices (1,2,3)
+- 1. Having the recognition that many people are living with the legacy of one or more forms of trauma in their lives, whether or not you or they may be aware of this (3) - 2.
+Understanding the neuroscience of traumatic stress, what trauma is and how it develops, survivors in the context of their lives, and the role of coping strategies (7) - 3.
+Developing the knowledge and skill to recognise traumatic stress and to respond in a manner that eases the response; in other words becoming trauma-aware, trauma-sensitive and trauma-responsive (1,3) - 4.
+Integrating trauma-informed practice into the organisational culture, philosophy, policies, procedures and practices (1,2,3)